-The Complainant submitted a CMHC Rental Market Report for Fall 2009, showing changed in the apartment vacancy rate from 2.1% as of October 2008, to 5.3% for October 2009.
-The Board notes that the change in vacancy rate included both high-rise and low-rise apartments.
+The Complainant submitted a CMHC Rental Market Report for Fall 2009, showing a increase in the total apartment vacancy rate for zone 8 from 1.4% as of October 2008 to 4.0 % as of October 2009.
+The Board notes that the change in vacancy rates does not distinguish between apartment types, sizes or year of construction.

-The Complainant referenced Calgary Assessment Review Board ARB WR0083/2010-P regarding a single family property, reducing the assessment based in part on reduced assessments of the equity comparables used by the Respondent.
+The Complainant referenced Calgary Assessment Review Board ARB WR0083/2010-P regarding a single family property, reducing the assessment based in part on the equity comparables used by the Respondent.

-The Respondent provided three assessment comparables with ten or less suites all assessed a 2.00% vacancy.
+The Respondent provided a table containing four assessment comparables with 28 to 41 suites, one located in Windsor Park and three in Kingsland, all in market zone 8 all assessed at 2.00% vacancy.

-Based on its consideration to the foregoing evidence and argument, the Board finds that CMHC does not provide the Board with sufficient information regarding the vacancy rate for low-rise apartments.
-The Complainant's comparables supported the assessed vacancy rate of 2%, and the Respondent's assessment comparables supports a 2% vacancy rate.
+Based on its consideration to the foregoing evidence and argument, the CMHC report does not provide the Board with sufficient information regarding the vacancy rate for low-rise apartments.
+The Complainant's low-rise comparable supports the assessed vacancy rate of 2%, and the Respondent's assessment comparables supports a 2% vacancy rate in equity.